-Have you ever thought of sending your novel to a script agency?* That can be a useful step but writers are sometimes disappointed by the feedback because the agency or editor seems to have misunderstood the book.
+Have you ever thought of sending your novel to a script agency or editor*?
+That can be a useful step, but writers are sometimes disappointed by the feedback because the agency or editor seems to have misunderstood the book.
 Script advisors try to find the heart of your story, your main narrative drive.
 First novels in particular can have everything in them including several kitchen sinks, so the advisor recommends the strongest line that they think will sell.
-The trouble is, it may not be what the writer had in mind, at all, leaving him or her confused and upset.
-Some writers then lose faith in critiques and even, sad to say, have a sense that their critiqued story is not worth working on any more.
+The trouble is, it may not be what the writer had in mind, at all, leaving them confused and upset.
+Some writers then lose faith in critiques and even, sad to say, have a sense that their critiqued story is worthless.
 Writers get a better return on their money if they work first on bringing out the essence of what they and their characters want to say.

 Summarise your plot roughly and quickly.
 Approach this like an exercise; there’s no need to be self-conscious or to trim as you go, no-one will see it but you.
 If you can, do it without looking at the draft itself or your notes.
 You are after the excitement you get in a writing exercise where the thing takes off and is carried along by the power of its own adventure.